Shoot From Below Set

 4mm barbed brass nozzles

-Car Wash Nozzle
+Car Wash Nozzles

 As well as for other things, these nozzles are used for the jets that clean wheels in large car washers, they are available with different sized threads and with different sized holes.
 The below are 1/4″ NPT thread; 1.0mm, 1.5mm, 2.0mm, and 3.0mm.

 The jet from the 2mm nozzle.
-At the moment I prefer the 2mm nozzle.

 The pressure was at around 1 psi for the 1mm and slightly more for the 2mm nozzle and I had to increase the pressure to about 2.5 psi while using the 3mm nozzle.
 There is no rule for any of this so try different nozzle sizes and lots of different pressures.
 The jet pressure can have a big effect on the shape of the collisions.
 For umbrella style shapes you need more pressure from the top and for cup shaped collisions you need more pressure from the bottom.

 The liquid used was a fairly thick mixture of water with Guar Gum.
 The sparkly frosted glass effect is achieved by over mixing (blending) the liquid until it goes frothy with lots of small bubbles and then back lighting.
-Xantham Gum can also be used.

-Here are some other nozzles I have.
-These are larger and much heavier than the ones above with very similar performance.
 These were more expensive, around 5 times the price.
 They are, however, available in more sizes.
 The ones in the photo are 3mm, 2.5mm, 2mm, 1.5mm, and 1mm.
 Other sizes are available.

-I have a whole load of different nozzles, most of which I will probably never get round to trying; such as the ones here.
 These are mini M5 nozzles and probably smaller than they may appear in the photo.
 The nozzles appear here with M5 to 1/8″ adaptors and then 1/8″ to 1/4″ adaptors.

-Random Notes
+Final Notes

-The hardest part of SFB is getting the jet vertical.
+I find the hardest part of SFB is getting the jet vertical.
 It is easy to have the jet shoot up but for really good collisions it needs to be as straight as possible.
 Once you have this you can then experiment with moving the alignment.
 For left/right alignment I have started using a graph (see above).
 This was posted on one of the facebook groups.
 Can’t remember who posted it but when I do I will add their name.
 Getting the jet straight on the front/back plane is a little more difficult.

-In the following images the jet is leaning slightly forwards.
-This means, while the top drops collide nicely, the lower drop is not aligned with the jet and the splash is being pushed backwards.
 I actually like this, especially when shooting level with the collision as it means the photo captures the shape better but in this case it was a happy accident and not planned.

 When I first started with SFB I had the bottom nozzle secured to the base and I found it very difficult to get the jet and the drops aligned.
 Every time I retightened the nozzle it would move a little bit and it was very frustrating to get it in to the correct position.
 I now have the bottom nozzle free moving and aligning it with the drop is a lot easier and quicker.
 A macro rail would probably make things even easier but I don’t have one.